 In 2012, sweeping reform of California's workers' compensation system was signed into law with the passage of Senate Bill 863.
 Our 863 Committee was formed shortly after to interpret and analyze the drastic changes.
 The committee was reformed into the Emerging Issues Committee in order to develop strategies and recommendations for future changes that might alter the landscape of the system.

 The California Applicants’ Attorneys Association proudly represents 25,000 union members every year and is a proud affiliate of the California Teamsters Public Affairs Council.
 As such, the Labor Committee’s mission is to set and pursue goals for our Association that support and compliment the progressive values of today’s labor movement.

-Our Latinx Caucus seeks to improve workplace conditions and outcomes for injured Latinx workers.
-The Latinx Caucus meets its mission by educating Latinx workers about legal rights, raising awareness of disproportionate impacts resulting from the system’s status quo, and advocating for public policy in the best interest of Latinx workers.
+Our Latino Caucus seeks to improve workplace conditions and outcomes for injured Latinx workers.
+The Latino Caucus meets its mission by educating Latino workers about legal rights, raising awareness of disproportionate impacts resulting from the system’s status quo, and advocating for public policy in the best interest of Latino workers.